-A very cool side effect of this Gin is time travel, as drinking it might take you back in the 18th century when Gin was sipped fresh out of a still at around 80% ABV.
+A very cool side effect of this Gin is time travel, as drinking it might take you back to the 18th century when Gin was sipped fresh out of a still at around 80% ABV.
 While this is probably not your everyday Gin, it surely accounts for a remarkable tasting experience!

-Did that carefully placed word “botanical” throw you off track and persuaded you that this Vodka is healthy?
+Did that carefully placed word “botanical” throw you off track and persuade you that this Vodka is healthy?
 Well, it contains wild elderflower and milk thistle, which are used as a liver support in Chinese medicine, so it might as well be better than drinking the regular stuff.
 Due to the astronomically-high alcohol content, your liver might just need some support.

-The strongest spirit in the world
+9. The strongest Spirit in the world

-Just a glance at the label makes us somewhat tipsy, so we primarily like to use it for polishing (pun very well intended) other spirits’ bottles.
+Just a glance at the label makes us somewhat tipsy, so we primarily like to use it for polishing (pun very well intended) other Spirits’ bottles.
 Apparently, pilots in Siberia used to drink this stuff, so who are we to tell you what to do with it.